ProgramCrafter/salsa-iwj-otter/README.md

    source code of Rust projects.

 Weirdnesses:

- * `Cargo.nail` contains a list of sibling directories of my Otter source tree, which on my machine is called `server`.
-For several of these I sent patches upstream which have generally been accepted, but I need to tidy this up to switch to the upstream version.

- * The Rocket dependency in `Cargo.toml` is completely mad due to Cargo being awful.
-I am hoping I can switch to an upstream Rocket now.

  * For running on chiark I build with the Rust target `x86_64-unknown-linux-musl` which on my system is configured to